MSI 20000

-The list of requirements which works as a guideline is used as a basis for an entity's compliance certification, which falls under the framework of specific financial audits.
+The guidelines are used as a basis for an entity's compliance certification, which falls under the framework of specific financial audits.

 The MSI 20000 scope statement's specification provides the requirements in terms of the financial quality of firms, depending on their sector of activity.
 The statement's specifications focus on two main aspects: financial strength and financial performance.

 The MSI 20000 certification provides information on the best administrative and financial management practices and serves as an indicator of good financial governance.
 The statement serves as a benchmark for various economic and financial actors and operators.